Things to do in Nisyros: a practical guide to the volcanic island

 Located at Nikia, the Volcanological Museum is among the best things to see in Nisyros.
 That’s actually the only Volcanic Museum in Greece, and it’s hosted in the old school’s building.
 Although the museum occupies only a room, it has plenty of information for visitors.

-Among the museum’s exhibits, you can see a collection of rocks from the volcano, various maps explaining the volcano’s birth and influence on the area, and also a selection of books on volcanology.
+Among the museum’s exhibits, you can see a collection of volcanic rocks, various maps explaining the volcano’s birth and its influence on the area, and a selection of books on volcanology.

 Unwind at Pali, the beautiful fishing village

 Pali (or Paloi) is a small fishing village on the other side of the island.
 Its proximity to Emporeios proves that Pali once served as Emporeios’ port.
 Its name most likely derives from the Latin “palus,” which translates to a place for tying ships.
-Nowadays, you’ll find at Pali a few rooms to rent and fish tavernas where you can enjoy delicious meals overlooking the marina.
+Nowadays, you’ll find a few rooms to rent in Pali and fish tavernas where you can enjoy delicious meals overlooking the marina.

 Among the sights of interest, you’ll find the Roman baths and the small chapel dedicated to Panagia Thermiani, dating back to the early 1870s.
-The small church is fitted into a rock, and its name derives from a spring of hot water on its back.
+The small church is carved into a rock, and its name derives from a hot spring on its back.

 Take a daily excursion to Gyali, the tiny island opposite Mandraki

-The small island Gyali will occupy your views while walking or driving around Nisyros.
+The small island of Gyali will be in your view while walking or driving around Nisyros.
 Its name means “Glass,” and it’s a small volcanic island between Kos and Nisyros.
 The tiny island offers an explanation for why Nisyros doesn’t depend on tourism -unlike most other Greek islands.
-Gyali has huge amounts of pumice and obsidian, both mined in significant quantities and, hence, contributing mainly to the island’s economy.
+Gyali has large amounts of pumice and obsidian, both mined in significant quantities and contributing mainly to the island’s economy.

 During the summertime, organized tours to Gyali start from Nisyros, and you can spend a day walking in the barren landscape and enjoy the island’s unique beaches.
 Alternatively, after receiving special permission, you can get on the worker’s vessel at 6 am and return to Nisyros with the same vessel at 3 pm.
-However, the heat is intense on the island, so if you choose the latter, make sure to have enough provisions for the day.
+However, the heat on the island is intense, so if you choose the latter, make sure to bring enough provisions for the day.

 Swim at Nisyros beaches

-Compared to other Greek islands, Nisyros doesn’t have that many beaches.
+Compared to other Greek islands, Nisyros has relatively few beaches.
 However, the beaches of Nisyros are splendid, and each has a unique vibe.
 Moreover, the sea is crystal clear, and you’ll have fantastic days at the beach.
 Therefore, I encourage you to see most of the volcanic island beaches.
 In the following lines, you’ll find some info about the best beaches in Nisyros.

 I went swimming at Chochlaki, and it was one of the most wonderful things I did in Nisyros.
-Take care of your feet, and make sure to pay attention to the mesmerizing sound of the constantly moving volcanic stones.
+Take care of your feet and pay attention to the mesmerizing sound of the constantly moving volcanic stones.

 Lyes beach